-Technologies that most closely approximate the natural physical and biological conditions of migration most likely would accommodate diverse species life histories, and multiple passage systems likely are needed to fully protect all species.
-For example, surface bypass systems take advantage of the tendency of yearling smolts to pass dams near the surface of the river.
-Fish that migrate lower in the water column can be diverted into other bypass systems or passed through the turbines.
+Technologies that most closely approximate the natural physical and biological conditions of migration (within river systems and between rivers to the ocean) and that most likely would accommodate diverse species life histories, and multiple passage systems likely are needed to fully protect all species.

+In some locations, such as the Willamette River subbasin, juvenile fish passage may be particularly challenging due to the difficulty in creating adequate attraction flows and safe passage routes over or around high head dams.
+A lack of successful examples of juvenile passage at high head dams elsewhere is notable.
+Experimental studies, fish passage model simulations, computational fluid dynamics (CFD) modeling and perhaps even physical modeling may be required to assist researchers in developing workable solutions to high head juvenile fish passage impediments.

 River operations significantly different than the status quo need to be tested to provide information for resolving key uncertainties about the hydrosystem impacts on fish.
-There is considerable uncertainty about the effects of changes in river flows, spill, and water quality on the migratory behavior of juvenile and adult fish.
-Experimental studies of all aspects of mainstem flow manipulation, including load following, are needed to determine the effects on fish survival (ISAB Document 2003-1).
-For instance, determining the effects on migration of stage waves and turbulent bursts or pulsing flows may provide information that supports opportunities for water management that could be 1) more effective in moving fish and 2) provide greater opportunity for power generation than current procedures.
+There is considerable uncertainty about the effects of changes in river flows, spill, and water quality on the migratory behavior (within river systems and between rivers and the ocean) of juvenile and adult fish.
+Experimental studies of all aspects of mainstem flow manipulation, including load following, are needed to determine the effects on fish survival and behavior (ISAB Document, 2003-1; ISAB Document 2004-2; ISAB Document, 2008-2; Council’s 2009 Program ).
+For instance, determining the effects on movement and migration of stage waves and turbulent bursts or pulsing flows may provide information that supports opportunities for water management that could be 1) more effective in moving fish; and, 2) provide greater opportunity for power generation than current procedures.
 The secondary effects of flow differences on near-shore habitat conditions in reservoirs (temperature, flow, and food production) and effects of shoreline modifications along reservoirs (rip-rap, erosion, and permanent sloughs) also need to be evaluated.
-Additionally, recent studies on out-migrating juvenile fall Chinook indicate that they have a more complex migratory life history than previously thought, calling into question the estimated juvenile survival through the hydrosystem and the current use of transportation, spill, and flow augmentation to protect fall Chinook (ISAB Document 2004-2).

-Previous large-scale analytical assessments (Peters and Marmorek 2001; Karieva et al. 2000; Wilson 2003) evaluated management options for halting the decline of the Snake River stream-type Chinook populations.
+Previous large-scale analytical assessments (Peters and Marmorek 2001; Karieva et al. 2000; Wilson 2003; Haeseker et al. 2012) evaluated management options for halting the decline of the Snake River stream-type Chinook populations.
 These results depended on whether the source of mortality in the estuary and early in the ocean residence of fish is related to earlier hydrosystem experience (delayed mortality) during downstream migration.
-Substantial evidence suggests that Snake River Chinook salmon experience delayed mortality as the result of their passage through the hydrosystem (Budy et al. 2002).
+Evidence suggests that salmon experience delayed mortality as the result of their passage through the hydrosystem (Budy et al. 2002; Marmorek et al 2004).

-Critical Uncertainties:
+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

 1. What is the relationship between levels of flow and survival of juvenile and adult fish through the Columbia Basin hydrosystem?
-Do changes in spill and other flow manipulations significantly affect water quality, smolt travel rate, and survival during migration?
+Do changes in spill and other flow manipulations significantly affect water quality, fish movement, smolt travel rate, and survival?
 How do effects vary among species, life-history stages, and migration timings?
-What is the role of hydrodynamic features other than mid-channel velocity in fish migration?
+What is the role of hydrodynamic features other than mid-channel velocity in fish movement and migration?
 What is the relationship between ratios of transport, inriver return rates, and measurements of juvenile survival (D values)?

-2. Under what conditions is delayed mortality related to downstream migration through the hydrosystem, and what is the magnitude of that delayed mortality?

-3. What are the effects of multiple dam passages, transportation, and spill operations on adult fish migration behavior, straying, and pre-spawn mortality, and juvenile-to-adult survival rates?
+2. What are the effects of multiple dam passages, transportation, and spill operations on adult fish movement, migration behavior, straying, and pre-spawn mortality, and juvenile-to-adult survival rates?
+E.g., Under what conditions is delayed mortality related to downstream migration through the hydrosystem, and what is the magnitude of that delayed mortality?